geins-io/geins-sdk/apps/docs/packages/oms/checkout/get.md

 - `paymentMethodId?` - The id of the payment method to be used for checkout
 - `shippingMethodId?` - The id of the shipping method to be used for checkout
 - `checkoutOptions?` - The options for the checkout process.
 This will contain all the necessary information when checking out.
 This is also used to override the default options for the checkout process.
+- `checkoutMarketId?` - The market id to get the checkout for.
+This is used when you have multiple markets and you want to get the checkout for a specific market.
+Especially usefull if you want to get the checkout for another market than the one set in your Geins settings.
+Will fallback to the default market if not set.

 ::: tip :bulb: Tip
 Use the `OMSSettings` to set the default payment, redirect URL's etc. This will make the checkout process easier since you don't have to pass in the `paymentMethodId` and `shippingMethodId` every time you want to get a checkout.